 |Airforce||Physics and Maths compulsory|

 When to apply?

-Though the minimum qualification required to apply for NDA is 12th pass, but a 12th appearing student can also apply.
+Though the minimum qualification required to apply for NDA is the 12th pass, a 12th appearing student can also apply.
 Since the NDA exams are organized two times a year, therefore, one may apply in the month of December/January (NDA-I) or in the month of June/July (NDA-II).

 The exam for the same will be held in April and September/October respectively.